 There are five primary reasons why the edge is winning when it comes to the internet of things.
 Three of them are technical limitations on cloud data transfers and two are dependent on business culture and the perception of cloud security.
-Let’s cover them.
+Cloud security services like http://www.thefinalstep.co.uk/ exist in order to keep your data safe, but let’s cover them.

 1. Security – This is one of the favored reasons for big industrial companies.
 They don’t want to connect their processes to the internet because it exposes their operations to hackers and data breaches.
 For example, at the Honeywell User Group meeting I attended last year, most of the customers of Honeywell’s industrial automation products were loath to even put wireless infrastructure in their plants for fear of security breaches.
 Some of this is perception of risk, but thanks to a variety of hacks from Target’s breach — which began in its HVAC system and ended up compromising customers’ credit cards, raising concerns over hackers targeting infrastructure — this is a legitimate fear, given certain types of industrial processes.